 - You hold an International Baccalaureate Diploma, English A (HL or SL 4 or higher), English B (HL 4 or higher);

 - You hold an European Baccalaureate and took English as L1 or L2 with a minimum of 7.0 (not with L3);

-- English was part of your final exam of the following diplomas and you have obtained an average of at least 70% of the maximum score: Dutch vwo, Belgian ASO (in the Flemish and German-speaking part of Belgium), German Abitur, Norwegian Vitnemal, Swedish Slutbetyg, Finnish Ylioppilastuskintotodistus, Icelandic Studentprof, Danish Studentereksamen, Swiss Maturität (in the German speaking part of Switzerland), Austrian Maturazeugnis, French Option Internationale du Baccalauréat (Anglo-American section);
+- English was part of your final exam of the following diplomas and you have obtained an average of at least 70% of the maximum score: Dutch vwo, Belgian ASO (in the Flemish and German-speaking part of Belgium), German Abitur (at least 11 points), Norwegian Vitnemal, Swedish Slutbetyg, Finnish Ylioppilastuskintotodistus, Icelandic Studentprof, Danish Studentereksamen, Swiss Maturität (in the German speaking part of Switzerland), Austrian Maturazeugnis, French Option Internationale du Baccalauréat (Anglo-American section);

-- You have obtained a hbo diploma at a University of Applied Sciences in the Netherlands where the language of instruction of the complete programme was English.
+- You have obtained an hbo diploma at a University of Applied Sciences in the Netherlands where the language of instruction of the complete programme was English.
 Please submit proof thereof by uploading a statement by the university confirming this.
-(Please know that you are not exempted when you have only completed the first year/propedeuse);
+(Not applicable when you have only completed the first year/propedeuse);

 Yes, you are eligible when you have completed an Associate Degree or if you have obtained a Dutch HBO Propedeuse.
 You are also eligible to apply if the first year of your Associate Degree is identical to the first year of a Dutch HBO programme and you have therefore obtained a HBO Propedeuse.

 Keep in mind that you still have to meet the other admission requirements (for example the language requirement) when you apply.